-All other acquisition costs are recognised as expenses in the statement of financial performance when incurred.
+All other acquisition costs are recognised as expenses in the Statement of Comprehensive Income when incurred.

-The deferred acquisition cost asset is subsequently amortised over the life of the contracts and is recognised in the statement of financial performance as part of net change in life investment contract assets.
+The deferred acquisition cost asset is subsequently amortised over the life of the contracts and is recognised in the Statement of Comprehensive Income as part of net change in life investment contract assets...